microsoft/FLAML/website/docs/Examples/Tune-AzureML pipeline.md

 # Tune - AzureML pipeline

 This example uses flaml to tune an Azure ML pipeline that fits a lightgbm classifier on the [sklearn breast cancer dataset](https://archive.ics.uci.edu/ml/datasets/Breast+Cancer+Wisconsin+(Diagnostic)).
-If you already have an n Azure ML pipeline, you can use the approach to tune your pipeline with flaml.
+If you already have an Azure ML pipeline, you can use the approach to tune your pipeline with flaml.

 ## Prepare for tuning